clementgallois/challenge-frontend/README.md

 # Hiboo Frontend Challenge 2018
 ![hiboo](http://hiboo-preprod.herokuapp.com/assets/logo-1dc0622627df9b16cfe34026f48b408ddcb2e08b4186fd5f13841a39d0d0c4cd.png)

 "Where's my stuff?"
+This is our challenge for the fullstack developer trainee position at [@hiboo](https://www.hiboo.io/).
-Your challenge is to build a microsite that allows the user to see the gps locations of all her trackers.
+The goal is to build a React microsite that allows the user to see the gps locations of all its trackers.

 ## Functional Requirements
 - Single page app that contains a list of devices with their `name`, `last_seen` date, `address`